 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-We had no significant operations as of March 31, 2018.
-When we commence our principal operations, we expect that our primary market risk exposure will be interest rate risk with respect to our indebtedness, and credit risk with respect to our real estate investments, real estate debt-related investments and the use of derivative financial instruments, and market risk with respect to the use of derivative financial instruments.
-As of March 31, 2018, we had no indebtedness, real estate investments or real estate-related debt investments and did not use any derivative instruments.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK with respect to our real estate investments, real estate debt-related investments and the use of derivative financial instruments, and market risk with respect to the use of derivative financial instruments.
+As of June 30, 2018, we had no indebtedness, real estate investments or real estate-related debt investments and did not use any derivative instruments.